20 Best food items at EPCOT with locations, ranked

 Chefs De France EPCOT

-You can’t go wrong with Chefs De France’ Boeuf Bourguignon Linguini (photo by James Overholt/HeyOrlando.com)
+You can’t go wrong with Chefs de France’ Boeuf Bourguignon Linguini (photo by James Overholt/HeyOrlando.com)

-6. Boeuf Bourguignon Linguini
+5. Boeuf Bourguignon Linguini

-Chefs De France, France Pavilion
+Chefs de France, France Pavilion

-The Ratatouille Sur Quinoa is fantastic but you can’t be more classically French than a good, old-fashioned Boeuf Bourguignon, which is braised beef in cabernet, baby onions, carrots and pasta.
+There are several dazzling entrees at this classic French eatery, but it makes sense to me to go with some old-school, classically French dish.
+The Ratatouille is fantastic, but you can’t be more classically French than a good, old-fashioned Boeuf Bourguignon, which is braised beef in cabernet, baby onions, carrots and pasta.

 Italian Ice Cream in a Cup Gelateria Toscana